Asana/asana-api-meta/README.md

 ### Language Configuration

 Each language has its own configuration that determines how the output files are built.
 These configurations are specified in `gulpfile.js` as `var languages = ...`.

 Each record has the following schema:

   * `repo`: Name of the target repository where built files will be pushed to.
   * `branch`: Name of the branch in the repository to push to.
   * `outputPath`: Path, relative to the root of `repo`, where template output will go.
-  * `preserveRepoFiles`: Set to true if when the files are built and pushed to the target, any existing files are preserved.
-If false, it will clear out `outputPath` each time it pushes.
+  * `preserveRepoFiles`: Set to `true` if, when the files are built and pushed to the target, any existing files should be preserved.
+If `false`, it will clear out `outputPath` each time it pushes.
   * `skip`: An array of resource names to avoid generating output files for.

 ### Resource Definitions

 Resources are defined in individual YAML files under `src/resources`.
 The one-resource-per-file convention keeps the files manageable.

 A schema is provided for resources, and the resources are validated against it during testing.
-It can be found in `test/resource_schema.json`, and uses the [JSON Schema](http://json-schema.org/) syntax, with the [`jsonschema`](http://json-schema.org/) Node package for validation.
+It can be found in `test/resource_schema.json`, and uses the [JSON Schema](http://json-schema.org) syntax, with the [`jsonschema`](http://json-schema.org) Node package for validation.

 The schemas make heavy use of the "anchor" and "alias" features of YAML, so the files can be more normalized and avoid excessive repetition.
 These are mostly used to define commonly-used components like types, properties, and parameters that appear in multiple (sometimes many, many) places.